microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 ### Invoking Type Editors, In Process vs. Out-Of-Process

-In the classic framework, invoking of a Type Editor is a straightforward procedure.
-Here is what happens, when the user starts to edit a value of a property by opening a Type Editor via the Visual Studio’s property browser:
+In the classic framework the invoking of a Type Editor is a straightforward procedure.
+Here is what happens - when the user starts to edit a value of a property by opening a Type Editor via the Visual Studio’s property browser:

 * The user wants to set a value for a property of a control which either